Watch an exclusive clip from Russell Crowe road-rage thriller 'Unhinged'

 Crowe and Pistorius star alongside Jimmi Simpson, Gabriel Bateman, Austin P. McKenzie and Anne Leighton.

-Visit https://unhinged.film for more details on where you can see the film ahead of the release on July 31.
+Visit https://unhinged.film for more details on where you can see the film when it’s released in cinemas on July 31.